 Before 1854, the land on the western side of the St. Louis River was “Indian Territory.”
 Ojibwe lived in scattered villages, and an all-but-abandoned fur trading post at Fond du Lac still housed a handful of white traders and missionaries.

 The 1854 Treaty of La Pointe changed everything.
 The Ojibwe ceded a large block of land on the western shore of Lake Superior to the United States.
 They retained the right to hunt, fish, and gather in the ceded territory, but the treaty opened the land to American settlement and speculators wasted no time staking their claims.
 Between 1856 and 1859, settlers laid out eleven separate townsites in what is now Duluth.
 In addition to Fond du Lac, the townsites included Oneota, Rice’s Point, Fremont, Duluth, North Duluth, Cowell’s Addition (much of today’s Canal Park business district), Middleton (most of today’s Park Point), Portland, Endion, and Belville.
-The area encompassed by the townships of Duluth, North Duluth, and Cowell’s Addition later became known as Upper Duluth and Lower Duluth.
+The area encompassed by the townsites of Middleton, Cowell’s Addition, Duluth, North Duluth, and Fremont incorporated together as the town of Duluth in 1857.

 The Nineteenth-Century Squares